apache/openwhisk-deploy-kube/README.md

 # Configuring OpenWhisk

+The first time you deploy OpenWhisk on Kubernetes, we recommend following the steps below manually so you can inspect the results and debug your setup.
+After you are confident that OpenWhisk deploys smoothly on your cluster, you might find it useful to drive your deployments using the script [build.sh](tools/travis/build.sh) that we use to deploy OpenWhisk on Kubernetes for our Travis CI testing.

 ## Initial Cluster Configuration

 * Follow the steps for initial [Cluster Setup](kubernetes/cluster-setup/README.md)
+* Configure your [Ingresses](kubernetes/ingress/README.md), including configuring the wsk CLI.

 ## Configure or Deploy CouchDB